How do I know if my baby has eczema?

 To get the full benefits of those good fats, I put myself on a strict diet, avoiding any type of food that can cause allergies, and possibly trigger eczema.

-So I stayed away from any type of nuts, wheat products, fish/seafood, and dairy products (e.g. cheese, milk, yogurt, and ice cream).
+So I stayed away from any type of nuts, wheat products, fish/seafood, and dairy products (e.g. cheese, milk, yoghurt, and ice cream).
 At the same time, I took supplements that are high in Omega 3, 6 and 9, such as evening primrose oil, flaxseed oil, borage, and starflower oil.

 I also tried to stick to a greener and healthier diet with less sugar.